itsdavehimself/disc-golf-scorecard-app/README.md

 ## Demo

-If you'd like to explore the app, you can do so by visiting this link here.
+If you'd like to explore the app, you can do so by visiting https://magical-jalebi-893a82.netlify.app/

 Feel free to create your own account by using an email and password, or you can use the sample account credentials: